Omission Bias: Why Doing Nothing Feels Safer Than Acting

 8) Data security patching

 A critical patch requires planned downtime.
 Ops fears user complaints, so they push it to the next window.
 Two weeks later a breach uses the unpatched exploit.
-The apology tour is longer than the downtime would have been.

 - “We didn’t cause an outage” feels safer than “we caused a patch outage.”